fivetran/fivetran_sdk/development-guide.md

 ## Security

+- Do not decrypt the batch files to disk.
+Fivetran does not allow unencrypted files at rest.
+If you need to upload batch files in plaintext, do the decryption in "streaming" mode.
 - Do not log sensitive data.
 Ensure only necessary information is kept in logs, and never log any sensitive data.
 Such data may include credentials (passwords, tokens, keys, etc), customer data, payment information, or PII.
 - Encrypt HTTP requests: Things like URLs, URL parameters, and query params are always encrypted for logging, and customer approval is needed to decrypt and examine them.